elena-krismer/Project_FASTQtrimmer/Report/Report.md

 - **-nbases** the minimum number of unknown bases

 ### 5.2.
 Statistics on FASTQ File
-In case you are uncertain about setting the different parameteres a statistics feature is implemented.
-This option will provide you with a statisitc-summaryfile with information about the quality of the reads (average, average quality of the worst and best 10% of the reads), number of reads, the average length of the reads and the total amount of the individual bases.
+In case you are uncertain about setting the different parameters a statistics feature is implemented.
+This option will provide you with a statistic-summary file with information about the quality of the reads (average, the average quality of the worst and best 10% of the reads), the number of reads, the average length of the reads, and the total amount of the individual bases.
 Thus, with this information provided it will be easier to adjust parameters for trimming and filtering.

-To perform statistics you must specify the name of your fastq inputfile (-in) and statistics-outputfile (-stat) and set the main-outputfile to false (-out False).
+To perform statistics you must specify the name of your FASTQ input file (-in) and statistics-output file (-stat) and set the main-output file to false (-out False).
 Despite the commands '-in', '-out' and '-stat' not further commands should be used (see 5.3.
 Examples).

 *Note*: You cannot perform trimming/filtering and statistics in one run.